jennynz/SkinSim/README.md

 ## Installation

 To get this prototype up and running, simply clone or download as a zip, and open `html/pages/index.html` in your browser.
-The skin model currently only displays on Firefox.
-It may be possible to get the skin model to display on Chrome by opening chrome.exe with a few flags (see _How to use_ section below).
+The skin model currently *only displays on Firefox* when used locally.
+It may be possible to get the skin model to display on Chrome by opening chrome.exe with a few flags (see _How to use_ section below) or when hosted on a server.

 ## Usage